FishyWeed/APU-EcoSpot/README.md

-This is our A grade APU sustainability website rwdd assignment codebase
+This is our A grade APU sustainability website RWDD assignment codebase

 This website has 3 roles:
 Student